 Speaking at the launch, Rob Chilton said: “I was delighted to be asked to open Bowfell House.
 This is a very high quality development at a key site in Flixton.
 I have no doubt that Bowfell House will be an asset to the local community for many years to come.”

-Sitting at the junction of Bowfell Road, Flixton Road and Brook Road, Bowfell House will give residents and their families, invaluable care and support within a safe, secure and modern environment, carefully designed by experts to ensure each resident can benefit from a tailored level of support.
+Sitting at the junction of Bowfell Road, Flixton Road and Brook Road, Bowfell House will give residents and their families, invaluable care and support within a safe, secure and modern environment.
+It was carefully designed by experts to ensure each resident can benefit from a tailored level of support.
 The site includes a hairdressing salon, library and designated areas for stimulation, relaxation or social interaction.

-As well as offering easy access to amenities in the town, the care home will secure the future for 40 staff and create an additional 12 full time jobs in the Urmston community, and employees will be offered a series of training and development opportunities to encourage internal progression whilst ensuring a high level of care is given to all residents.
+As well as offering easy access to amenities in the town, the care home will secure the future for 40 staff.
+It will also create an additional 12 full time jobs in the Urmston community.
+Employees will be offered a series of training and development opportunities.
+This will encourage internal progression whilst ensuring a high level of care is given to all residents.

-“Bowfell House is an exciting development by an experienced service provider with a 30 year reputation of offering high quality care and is meeting the continuing need for high-quality care homes in Manchester.
+“Bowfell House is an exciting development by an experienced service provider.
+The company has a 30 year reputation of offering high quality care.
+It is meeting the continuing need for high-quality care homes in Manchester.
 It has been a pleasure working with The Knoll Care Partnership to help the exciting project come to life.”

-Matt Callaghan, Director of The Knoll Care Partnership, said: “Bowfell House is our biggest home to date and represents an incredibly exciting period of growth for us.
-All 40 bedrooms are set to be occupied within the next 12 months, showing a clear demand for this personalised service that has residents’ wellbeing at its core.
+Matt Callaghan is the Director of The Knoll Care Partnership.
+He, said: “Bowfell House is our biggest home to date and represents an incredibly exciting period of growth for us.
+All 40 bedrooms are set to be occupied within the next 12 months.
+There is a clear demand for this personalised service that has residents’ wellbeing at its core.

-“The support provided by Unity Trust Bank over the last two years has been invaluable for our development and will ensure that senior members of our community with advanced care needs, are able to enjoy a high standard of living in a beautiful environment, with the help of an experienced and dedicated team.”
+“The support provided by Unity Trust Bank over the last two years has been invaluable for our development.
+We will ensure that senior members of our community with advanced care needs are able to enjoy a high standard of living in a beautiful environment.
+They will benefit from the help of an experienced and dedicated team.”